wiksla/f5-bigip-journeys-app/README.md

    ```
    load sys ucs <output_ucs_name> passphrase <passphrase> platform-migrate no-license keep-current-management-ip
    ```
+1. Run diagnostics
-1. After loading UCS to destination system you can run diagnose function that not only collects information relevant to your system condition but also compares its state and configuration with former BIGIP system.
+After loading the UCS to the Destination System, you can run a diagnose function that collects information relevant to your system condition and compares its state and configuration with the Source BIG-IP System.
    ```
    journey.py diagnose --source-host <ip_or_fqdn> --source-password <root_pass> --source-admin-password <admin_pass> --destination-host <ip_or_fqdn> --destination-password <root_password> --destination-admin-password <admin_password>
    ```
-You can skip some desired diagnose methods by using option `--exclude-checks <JSON_list_of_checks_to_skip`.
+To skip desired diagnose methods, use option `--exclude-checks <JSON_list_of_checks_to_skip`.
 Please note that some methods just gather data and require user's evaluation.
 For details check [Diagnose Methods](#diagnose-methods) section.

-### Diagnose Methods
+#### Diagnose Methods
 - **MCP status check**

 Area:| error detection
 -----|-----

-Checks values of returned fields are correct.
+Checks if values of returned fields are correct.
 This method uses `tmsh show sys mcp-state field-fmt` that can be executed manually.

 - **TMM status**